jywang2016/rBAS/README.md

 ### More algorithms

-If you want find more algorithm which is avaliable in `rBAS`.You can visit the [Reference](https://jywang2016.github.io/rBAS/reference/index.html) page.
+If you want find **more algorithm** which is avaliable in `rBAS`.You can visit the [Reference](https://jywang2016.github.io/rBAS/reference/index.html) page.
 And click the function name.
 Furthermore, you can also get more examples of those algorithm application by this way.
-For example, the Pressure-Vessel problem solved by BSO algorithm can be found [here](https://jywang2016.github.io/rBAS/reference/BSOoptim.html)
+For example, the Pressure-Vessel problem solved by BSO algorithm can be found [here](https://jywang2016.github.io/rBAS/reference/BSOoptim.html).

+BTW, in `rBAS 0.1.8`, [bBAS]((https://jywang2016.github.io/rBAS/reference/bBASoptim.html)) which is designed for binary-programming is added.

 ### Shiny interface